-- Since the adoption of the iA Financial Corporation Stock Option Plan in February 2001, 11,350,000 shares have been reserved for awards under the Plan, or 10.55% of iA Financial Corporation's outstanding Common Shares as at December 31, 2021. - Excluding options that were cancelled, a total of 9,926,983 options were granted by the Human Resources and Compensation Committee pursuant to the Plan and 1,668,733 were outstanding as at December 31, 2021, representing respectively 9.23% and 1.55% of iA Financial Corporation's outstanding Common Shares as at December 31, 2021. - During the fiscal year ended December 31, 2021, we granted 310,000 options, representing approximately 0.29% of iA Financial Corporation's total Common Shares issued and outstanding as at that date. - As at December 31, 2021, taking into consideration the options granted in 2021, there was a total of 1,423,017 stock options remaining issuable under the Plan, representing 1.32% of iA Financial Corporation's outstanding Common Shares.
+- Since the adoption of the iA Financial Corporation Stock Option Plan in February 2001, 11,350,000 shares have been reserved for awards under the Plan, or 10.83% of iA Financial Corporation's outstanding Common Shares as at December 31, 2022. - Excluding options that were cancelled, a total of 10,121,983 options were granted by the Human Resources and Compensation Committee pursuant to the Plan and 1,539,133 were outstanding as at December 31, 2022, representing respectively 9.66% and 1.47% of iA Financial Corporation's outstanding Common Shares as at December 31, 2022. - During the fiscal year ended December 31, 2022, we granted 195,000 options, representing approximately 0.19% of the total of iA Financial Corporation's Common Shares issued and outstanding as at that date.

+As at December 31, 2022, taking into consideration the options granted in 2022, there was a total of 1,228,017 stock options remaining issuable under the Plan, representing 1.17% of iA Financial Corporation's outstanding Common Shares.
 The Stock Option Plan of iA Financial Corporation allows the Human Resources and Compensation Committee to grant stock options to the Corporation's executives as part of their long-term compensation.